SonicPotions/LXR/README.md

 Here are a list of current changes (differences from Sonic Potions repos):
 --------------------------------------------------------------------------
 - Midi note off fixes.
 Will send midi off when changing pattern, channel or muting voice
+- MTC sync.
+Will now recognize MIDI MTC quarter frames and start when it receives a 0:0:0 location, and stop when MTC stops
+- Program change.
+Will respond to program change and will change between the 8 patterns when received via MIDI port.
+For programs > 7 will use remainder when divided by 8.
+Also will send on MIDI
+- Program change.
+Will send program change 1 to 8 on MIDI when manually changing drum patterns.

 Here are a list of changes that are now merged back into the Sonic Potions repos:
 ---------------------------------------------------------------------------------